 - What about it doesn’t meet your needs?

 - What do you expect in terms of support?

-Your POS vendor partnerships are important to your business, but realistically, one solution won’t be right for every business.
+Your POS vendor partnerships are vital to your business, but realistically, one solution won’t fit every business.
 If it doesn’t suit the client, this can lead to trying to make a square peg fit into a round hole, and it might even cost you the customer.
-VARs should have the capability to tailor or offer different solutions so they can always provide what their customers need.
+VARs should be able to tailor or offer different solutions to always provide what their customers need.